kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

   </script>
 ```

-In the post template, as we need the data queried to populate the head, we use metaInfo as a function:
+In the post template, as we need the queried data to populate the head, we use metaInfo as a function, and then we have acces to `this`.

 ```javascript
   // src/templates/Post.vue